Mithgol/node-fidonet-jam/README.md

 ### readAllHeaders(callback)

 Asynchronously reads all JAM headers from the base, then calls `callback(err, data)`.
+That `data` is an object with the following fields:

+* `FixedHeader` is the “JAM fixed header” of the echo base.

+* `MessageHeaders` is an array containing JAM headers of the individual messages.

+Scanning the whole base takes some time.
+(As tests show, more than a second is necessary to scan even a single echo base containing 8222 messages.)

 ## Testing Fidonet JAM